Cummins 4BT Engine Problems

 Killer Dowel Pin Kits are inexpensive, but installing them requires the valve cover, cylinder head, and camshaft to be removed.
 Additionally, to access to timing gear case, you will also need to remove the lower pulley, fan and shroud, and overflow containers.

 The 4BT fueling system is a direct injection system with a mechanical injection pump.
-Fuel system issues with the 4BT are generally less common and less expensive to fix compared to the common-rail fuel systems that newer diesels use.
+Fuel system issues are generally less common and less expensive to fix compared to the common-rail fuel systems that newer diesels use.

 However, as is with any direct injection system, the fuel injectors themselves are prone to leaking and clogging.
 Because fuel injectors are highly pressurized, over time they can begin to lose their pressure-holding capabilities which can cause the injectors to leak fuel.
 When this happens, you will experience a lot of misfires, poor fuel economy, and poor idling.